marc2332/bliss/doc/docs/scan_alignment.md

 DEMO [13]: goto_custom(special_com)
 ```

-The math function and specific helpers can also be definde in the
+The math function and specific helpers can also be defined in the
 setup script of the session.
 Here is an example for the setup script
-so that `find_special` and `goto_special` will be avalable in the shell
+so that `find_special` and `goto_special` will be available in the shell
 afterwards and can be used without arguments.

 ```python